h5bp/Front-end-Developer-Interview-Questions/README.md

 * What are the content models in HTML4 and are they different in HTML5?
 * Consider HTML5 as an open web platform.
 What are the building blocks of HTML5?
 * Describe the difference between cookies, sessionStorage and localStorage.
+* Name at least seven elements which are new in HTML5

 ## JS-Specific Questions